JoJo's Bizarre Adventure (OVA): Release

-The second series, consisting of seven episodes, were released by Klock Worx on DVD and VHS from 2000 to 2002, featuring most of the same cast, but produced with different directors and writers.
-These additional episodes, titled "Adventure 1" through "7", served as a prequel to the earlier-produced episodes, adapting the beginning of the story arc that featured the circumstances that led to Jotaro's quest.
-The earlier episodes were subsequently re-released as part of this series, but renumbered as "Adventure 8" through "13" to take into account their later chronological placement.
+The second series, consisting of seven episodes, were released by Klock Worx on DVD and VHS from 2000 to 2002, featuring most of the same cast and character designer, but produced with different directors and writers.
+These additional episodes, titled adventure 1 through 7, served as a prequel to the earlier-produced episodes, adapting the beginning of the story arc that featured the circumstances that led to Jotaro's quest.
+The earlier episodes were subsequently re-released as part of this series, but renumbered as adventure 8 through 13 to take into account their later chronological placement.
 A DVD box set featuring all 13 episodes was released on May 25, 2007, which included a soundtrack CD and a set of 31 tarot cards illustrated by Hirohiko Araki.

 The series was released in North America by Super Techno Arts.
 It was released on six DVD volumes from 2003 to 2005, dubbed in English, with all 13 episodes also featured in chronological order.

 In 2008, distribution for the Jojo's Bizarre Adventure OVA series was indefinitely suspended following the controversy over the presence of the Qur'an in Episode 6.

-The same story arc was later adapted for JoJo's Bizarre Adventure: Stardust Crusaders, the second TV series which aired from 2014 to 2015.
+The same story arc was later adapted for JoJo's Bizarre Adventure: Stardust Crusaders, the second season of the Jojo TV series which aired from 2014 to 2015.

-Episode list
+Episodes

-Episodes listed by their English dub titles and in order of their fictional chronology (Series 2 before Series 1, as used in the post-2000 releases of the episodes).
+Episodes listed by their English dub titles and in order of their fictional chronology (the second series before the first series, as used in the post-2000 releases of the episodes).

+Reception

+Critical reception

+The first set of OVAs was given three out of five stars by Eric Gaede of THEM Anime Reviews.
+He praised the fight scenes as more believable than those from other series such as Dragon Ball and the characters' personalities, although felt the villains resorted to clichés when they are about to be defeated.
+However, he called the story "disjointed" and the animation "drab and colorless".

 Controversy

 In May 2008, both studio A.P.P.P. and Shueisha halted OVA/manga shipments of JoJo's Bizarre Adventure after a complaint had been launched against them from Egyptian Islamic fundamentalists, after noticing a scene in the OVAs that has the villain, Dio Brando, reading a book depicting pages from the Qur'an.
 This recall affected the English-language release of the manga as well, causing Viz Media and Shueisha to cease publication for a year.
+Additionally, the OVAs were pulled altogether, and there are currently no plans to re-release them anywhere.
 Even though the manga did not feature that specific scene, Shueisha had Araki redraw scenes that depicted characters fighting on top of, and destroying, mosques.

-Viz resumed publication a year later, with the eleventh volume being published on April 7, 2009.
+Legacy

+Satoshi Kon's screenwriting work on the series attracted the attention of Madhouse producer Masao Maruyama, who offered Kon a directing position on the film Perfect Blue.
+The film would be met with critical acclaim and mark the start of Kon's successful directing career.